 The German Kommandant saw that the bomb shelters were about 20 feet (six meters) below the surface and created conditions of total isolation from the outside world, therefore he ordered they be modified to facilitate interrogations, torture, and detentions.
 The subterranean levels had heavy concrete-filled, airtight iron doors at every access point and the few windows were sealed with double concrete iron fillings.
 The records are incomplete but it appears the facility “processed” over 1,000 Greeks (and some Italian and Germans) during its three years of operation.
 Most detainees were only kept a few days before being transported to a concentration camp, work camp, or execution site.

 The shelter has six distinct chambers, each having a specific use.
 The walls were covered with writings and carvings that have been preserved and are visible to this day.
 They include names, dates. and messages, with the most common theme being the need for water.
 As evidenced by the writings, it appears one chamber was dedicated for younger detainees while another was used to house only female detainees.
-Many drawings and carvings also cover the walls and floors, with depictions of war acts, self-portraits, sex acts, and more.
+Many drawings and carvings also cover the walls and floors, with depictions of war acts, self-portraits, sexual acts, and more.